CedarGroveStudios/CircuitPython_MIDI_Tools/README.rst

 ``note_or_name(note)``

 Bidirectionally translates a MIDI sequential note value to a note name or a note name to a MIDI sequential note value.
-Note values are of integer type in the range of 0 to 127 (inclusive).
-Note names are character strings expressed in the NoteOctave format, such as 'C4' or 'G#7'.
-Note names can range from 'C-1' (note value 0) to 'F#9' (note value 127).
-If the input value is outside of the note value or name range, the value of ``None`` is returned.
+Note values are integers in the range of 0 to 127 (inclusive).
+Note names are character strings expressed in the format NoteOctave such as 'C4' or 'G#7'.
+Note names range from 'C-1' (note value 0) to 'F#9' (note value 127).
+If the input value is outside the note value or name range, the value of ``None`` is returned.

 .. code-block:: python